OmicsDI/readthedocs/support.rst

 About
 ===========================

-The ProteoGeonomics Analysis Toolkit is developed by the following people:
+The OmicsDI Analysis Toolkit is developed by the following people:

 - Yasset Perez-Riverol (EMBL-EBI)
 - Enrique Audain (Kiel University)
-- Chakradhar Reddy Bandla
+- Gaurhari Dass (EMBL-EBI)
+- Pan Xu (Beijin Proteomics Center)

 Support
 ------------

-You can ask support questions here: https://github.com/bigbio/pgatk/issues
+You can ask support questions here: https://github.com/OmicsDI/specifications/issues or send an email to omicsdi-support@ebi.ac.uk